Bows

 What Is the Longest Bow Shot?
 And Other Archery Records

-The longest bow shot is among one of the many archery records that have been set.
+The longest bow shot is just one of many jaw-dropping archery records out there.

 What Is The Longest Bow Shot And Other Archery Records

-This article will look at some of the most exciting records set in the world of archery.
+Here are some of the most remarkable records in the world of archery.

 Notable Records in Archery